nolankucd/FLAME/README.md

 This project uses Github pages to host glTF files rendered using modelviewer.dev to create new teaching materials.

-You can browse the denocpage here: https://nolankucd.github.io/FLAME/
+You can browse the demo page here: https://nolankucd.github.io/FLAME/